bwu-dart-graveyard/polymer_ui_elements/README.md

 ## Documentation
-* The Dart source files of an element often contains some documentation (Dartdoc) how to use the element.
-You can find the documentation online at
+* The Dart source files of an element often contain some documentation (Dartdoc) how to use the element.
+You can also find this documentation online at
 * [DartDoc](http://erikgrimes.github.io/polymer_elements/docs/index.html)

     We were not able to build JavaScript versions of the demo pages for polymer_ui_elements.